2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Grants should begin in early- to mid-September.

 The typical academic calendar is September 1 through mid-June.
-Fall semester is September-December, and spring semester is January-June.
+Fall semester is September-December and Spring semester is January-June.
 Grantees must have a Lithuanian institution of higher education as their primary institution.

 Orientation